DrslumpLin/OpenTca/README.md

 **For Windows users:**
 if you rebuild the program in visual studio, please remember to configure the corresponding libraries in your VS program.
-(I build the program with Visual studio 2017 on a 64-bit Windows PC.)
+(I build the program with Visual Studio 2017 on a 64-bit Windows PC.)

 **For Linux users:**
 you need to install all the external libraries and rebuild the program.